Roy Bourgeois: Career

 In 1998, Bourgeois testified before a Spanish judge seeking the extradition of Chile's ex-dictator General Augusto Pinochet.

 In August 2008, in keeping with his belief that women should be ordained to the Roman Catholic priesthood, Bourgeois was a celebrant in, and delivered the homily at the ordination ceremony of Janice Sevre-Duszynska, a member of Womenpriests, at a Unitarian Universalist church in Lexington, Kentucky.

 In 2011, Bourgeois was briefly detained by police at the Vatican on October 17, when he tried to deliver a petition to the Holy See with a number of women priests, who were dressed in their liturgical garments.

 In 2012, Bourgeois was part of a panel discussion at the New York premiere of the documentary Pink Smoke Over the Vatican.
 The film features activists for women's ordination in the Catholic Church, and included clips of an interview with him.

+In November, 2024, Bourgeois published a commentary in National Catholic Reporter, reflecting on his activism for ordination of women, and his consequent excommunication.
+He reiterated his views that the priesthood of women is an issue of conscience and equality, and essential to survival of the church.
+He expressed similar views in a YouTube interview with Chris Hedges, in December, 2022.
+A December, 2025, newspaper article reports that Bourgeois is still living in a small apartment outside Ft.
+Benning, Georgia, spending time in reading and contemplation.

 Controversy

 Federal prison

 Bourgeois has spent over four years in federal prisons for nonviolent protests, including entering Fort Benning.
 He and more than 240 peace activists have been tried and jailed for peacefully demonstrating at the gates of the SOA/WHINSEC.